Frawaa78/AppTrack/README.md

 # AppTrack

-**AppTrack** is a comprehensive application management platform developed for the Yggdrasil project in Aker BP.
+**AppTrack** is a comprehensive application management platform designed for enterprise application portfolio management.
 The system transforms traditional spreadsheet-based application tracking into an intelligent, centralized registry with AI-powered insights and automated analysis capabilities.

 ---